francineannealvarez/AlvarezFrancineAnneCS2102_OOPactivities/README.md

 This repository contains a collection of laboratory activities and exercises created as part of my CS 211: Object-Oriented Programming (OOP) course.
 Each activity demonstrates core OOP concepts such as inheritance, polymorphism, abstraction, and encapsulation, all implemented in Java.
 The activities are designed to help deepen understanding and showcase practical application of these concepts.

 The repository includes:
-   - **Laboratory Activities**: These are real-world programming exercises that focus on basic to fundamental and advanced Java concepts.
+   - **Laboratory Activities**: Real-world programming exercises focused on fundamental to advanced Java concepts.
-   - **Exercise Sets**: A set of smaller, focused tasks for honing basic Java skills.
+   - **Exercise Sets**: Smaller tasks to improve basic Java skills.

-By exploring this repository, you'll gain hands-on experience with Java programming, focusing on OOP principles.
+Exploring this repository will give you hands-on experience with Java programming, focusing on OOP principles.

 ## 📚 Purpose and Learning Goals of This Repository
 The purpose of this repository is multifaceted:
 1. **Track Progress**: It documents my journey of learning and mastering the Java programming language, highlighting progress through hands-on laboratory activities and exercises.
-2. **Reference Material**: It provides a clear reference for fellow students and aspiring developers, offering examples of both fundamental and advanced Java concepts—ranging from basic tasks like handling user input to more complex topics such as inheritance, polymorphism, encapsulation, and abstraction.
+2. **Reference Material**: It provides a clear reference for fellow students and aspiring developers, offering examples of both basic and advanced Java concepts.
-3. **Practical Application**: This collection demonstrates the application of Java and OOP concepts in real-world scenarios.
+3. **Practical Application**: Showcase how OOP principles are used in real-world programming.
 You’ll see how these concepts are applied in various laboratory activities and exercise sets.
 4. **Collaborative Learning**: By sharing this repository, I hope to inspire others to learn, grow, and build their own Java applications.
-I believe in the power of collaborative learning, and I hope this repository serves as a helpful resource for anyone interested in expanding their Java skills.
 5. **Balance Between Basic and Advanced Topics**: This repository covers both foundational Java concepts (input/output, arrays, loops) and advanced OOP principles (inheritance, polymorphism, abstraction, and encapsulation).
 Early activities focus on basics, while later activities introduce more complex topics, ensuring a smooth learning progression.

 ---

-## ✨ **Java OOP Concepts**
+## ✨ Core Java OOP Concepts
 Learn, implement, and build powerful Java applications with Object-Oriented Programming concepts such as:
 - **Inheritance:** Creating classes that inherit properties and behaviors from other classes.
 - **Polymorphism:** Using objects of different classes interchangeably through inheritance.
 - **Encapsulation:** Encapsulating data to hide implementation details and only expose necessary functionalities.
-- **Abstraction:** Hiding the complex implementation details and only showing the essential features.
+- **Abstraction:** Hiding complex details and only showing the essential features.

 ---

-## 🔍 Lab Activities
+## 🔍 Laboratory Activities
-The following laboratory activities are organized to progress from foundational Java concepts to more advanced OOP principles:
+The following activities range from basic Java programming tasks to advanced OOP principles:
-- **Basic Topics**: Activities that focus on fundamental concepts such as input/output, arrays, and loops.
+- **Basic Topics:** Input/output, arrays, and loops.
-- **Advanced OOP Topics**: Activities that focus on more complex topics like inheritance, polymorphism, abstraction, and encapsulation.
+- **Advanced OOP Topics:** Inheritance, polymorphism, abstraction, and encapsulation.

 As you explore the activities, you'll notice that the focus shifts from simple programming tasks to advanced applications of Object-Oriented Programming.
 - 📝 **Laboratory Activity 1 – 06-09-2024**